nurembergwitch/fullstackopen-part0/PART_0/exc 0-4.md

 server->>browser: JS file
 deactivate server

-JS event handler function is called upon change of state of the object The browser starts the execution of the JS file browser ->> server: GET https://studies.cs.helsinki.fi/exampleapp/data.json JS displays JSON data in the browser as a list, each li tag containing individual note content
+JS event handler function is called upon change of state of the object.
+The browser starts the execution of the JS file browser ->> server: GET https://studies.cs.helsinki.fi/exampleapp/data.json JS displays JSON data in the browser as a list, each li tag containing individual note content